elearning-x/certificat-ia/Part_1/1.2/p1_2_lab_correction_estimation_en.md

 print(f'fischer={fischer:.2f}')
 ```

-    fischer=0.09

-# Part II.
-MOM and MLE applied to Gamma Distribution
+# MOM and MLE applied to Gamma Distribution

 The probability density function of Gamma distribution with shape parameter $k$ and scale parameter $\theta$ is:
 $$f:x\in\mathbb{R}_+ \mapsto \frac{1}{\Gamma(k)\theta^k} x^{k-1} e^{-\frac{x}{\theta}},$$
 where the $\Gamma$ function is defined as follow:
 $$\Gamma:z\in\mathbb{R}_+ \mapsto \int_0^{+\infty} t^{z-1} e^{-t}.$$

-## II.
-A. Data Simulation
+## Data Simulation

 1. Simulate `n=1000` observations following a gamma distribution with parameter $\theta=0.2$ and $k=3$.
 You can use `scipy.stats.gamma.rvs` with argument `size=n`, `a=k` and `scale=theta` to draw `n` samples from a gamma distribution with paramters `k`, `theta`.